 Over the course of the fellowship year, each JGS Fellow will:

-- Receive mentorship and $450 in financial support for each Fellow’s community projects.
+- Receive mentorship and financial support for each Fellow’s community projects.

-- Attend the Imagining America National Conference in October.
+- Attend the Imagining America National Gathering in October.
 Complimentary registration and travel awards are included.

 - Participate in regular, virtual learning exchanges.